AVI to MP4

 Can I batch-convert a folder of AVIs?

-Not yet — one file at a time in the browser.
-If you have a stack of old tapes to digitize, use a desktop converter for the batch.
-We are tracking demand for a multi-file mode and may add it if it gets requested often.
+Not yet — one file at a time on this page.
+If you have a stack of old tapes to digitize, surface the request and we will prioritize a multi-file mode.

 More free tools